acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

    :width: 90
    :align: center

-Attack is the amount of base damage a character can deal when using an Attack move.
+Attack is the amount of base damage a character can deal when using an Attack Move without any modifiers.
 Essentially, it is the strength of the character, reflected by an integer between 0 and 100.

 For example, if the attack stat is 50, the character will attempt to deal 50 points of damage to the target.